mdsol/mauth-client-ruby/doc/mauth-client_CLI.md

         --[no-]color                 Color the output (defaults to color if the output device is a TTY) -t, --content-type CONTENT-TYPE  Sets the Content-Type header of the request --no-ssl-verify              Disables SSL verification - use cautiously!
-    -H, --header Line                accepts a json string of additional headers to included.
-IE 'accepts: application/json' you can add this multiple times one for each header
+    -H, --header Line                Accepts a [key]:[value] header definition to include, e.g. -h "Accept:application/json".
+                                     Can be used multiple times for multiple headers
 ```

 Examples: